 \section{Conclusions}

-In this paper, we develop a multiscale data-driven seismic imaging technique.
-The inversion procedure has been separated into two steps that invert for low-frequency and high-frequency components of the velocity maps, respectively.
+We developed a multiscale data-driven seismic imaging technique.
+The inversion procedure has been separated into two steps that invert for low-frequency and high-frequency components of the velocity models, respectively.
 In particular, we design two different neural networks to account for different wave phenomena.
-To focus on the direct and transmission waves, we design the first network based on InversioNet and train it with smoothed velocity and their corresponding seismic measurements.
-To take the advantage of the reflection wave and refine the inversion results obtained from the first neural network, we further design and train the second neural network using high-resolution velocity maps, the inversion results generated with the previous network and their data residuals.
+To focus on the direct and transmission waves, we design the first network based on InversioNet and train it with a smoothed velocity and their corresponding seismic measurements.
+To take the advantage of the reflection wave and refine the inversion results obtained from the first neural network, we further design and train the second neural network using high-resolution velocity models, the inversion results generated with the previous network and their data residuals.
 A high quality training set is the foundation for an effective data-driven inversion approach.
-We develop a technique to generate physically meaningful subsurface velocity maps with sufficient variability.
-Our technique is developed based on style transfer method that is capable of transferring a large amount of natural images to realistic subsurface velocity maps.
+We adopt a technique to generate physically meaningful subsurface velocity models with sufficient variability.
+Our technique is developed based on style transfer method that is capable of transferring a large amount of natural images to practical subsurface velocity models.
 To validate the performance of our synthesized training set and the data-driven inversion techniques, we compare our approaches to conventional physics-based seismic imaging methods using both the synthetic and field data sets.
 Our results show that once fully trained using properly designed training set, our data-driven inversion model is much more efficient than those physics-based inversion methods and yields significantly improved imaging results.